 - Created training manuals for all functions, including climbing facility, help desk and performance spaces.
 Although student staff turn-over was low, this was critical for safety and ease of new staff transition

-- Designed facility from the ground up with student input.
-While I managed the facility, it was largely operated and maintained by students.
-Created outdoor gear rental program with seed money from the UAS Student Government Association.
+- Created outdoor gear rental program with seed money from the UAS Student Government Association.
 My close work with the USUAS-JC helped me to further refine my skills in oral and written communication and group dynamics

 - Moved many services online, to include housing referrals, rates and event information

-- Worked collaboratively with Facility Services and other stakeholders to fund and create the UAS ID system that utilized magnetic door locks and is still in use today
+- Worked collaboratively with Facility Services and other stakeholders to fund and create the UAS ID system that utilized magnetic door locks, still in use today

 - Worked with Student Senators and local businesses to create a student discount program, saving students money at places they visited while also promoting UAS in the community